Eulithis prunata

 Eulithis prunata, the phoenix, is a moth of the genus Eulithis in the family Geometridae.

 Description

-The moth has a wingspan from about 28 to 37 mm.
+The moth has a wingspan of about 28 to 37 mm.
 The ground colour of the forewing is dark brown.
 The midfield is bordered by grey-white or brown-white cross bands on both sides and shows a strong point-shaped bulge outward.
-On the distal white wavy line, there are several black arrow stains contrasted white.
-Below the apex there is a large, dark, crescent-shaped spot located.
+On the distal white wavy line, there are several black arrow stains contrasted with white.
+Below the apex, there is a large, dark, crescent-shaped spot located.
 Three bright wavy lines are visible on the grey rear wings.